TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/Vivian.md

 I need a device to monitor my exertion to start training again!

 Like all good Volleyball students, I never truant class to train.
-So if you need to ask me any questions, please email me vivian@outlook.com.
+So if you need to ask me any questions, please email me Vivian c/o benjamin.jones21@det.nsw.edu.au

 ## Summary of Medical notes
 - Coronary artery defect